zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/_index.md

 `YEAR`

 {{% alert color="info" %}}
-Mendix does not support Float data type since version 8.
 In OQL, `FLOAT` is a reserved word for legacy reasons.
+Mendix no longer supports a Float data type.
 It should not be used.
 {{% /alert %}}